apisnetworks/apiscp-docs/docs/admin/Tuneables.md

 ; Attempt to request SSL certificates for all domains on an account up to n times ; Each attempt is delayed 12 hours to accommodate network changes. bootstrap_attempts=3
+; Disable certain challenge modes.
+Use a comma-delimited list for each ; Challenges will still appear in letsencrypt:challenges but skipped during acquisition disabled_challenges=tls-alpn

 ;;;
 ;;; DNS + IP assignent